 Chair: Associate Professor Denton-Borhaug

-Professor: St. John; Assistant Professors: Naraghi, Radine; Faculty Associates: Chapman, Gordy
+Associate Professor: Radine; Assistant Professor: Naraghi; Faculty Associates: Chapman, Gordy

 In the Department of Religion, faculty and students study the religious traditions of the world and explore the nature and function of religion in human experience.
 Through multidisciplinary methods engaging sacred texts, theology, ritual, belief, culture, history and more, we investigate the ways religion enriches and complicates the lives of people as a major source of people's values, ideals, and practices.
 Students acquire skills in thinking and reading, speaking and writing, and learn how to approach and understand cultures radically different from their own.